abravinder/students/README.md

 # students
-This is the student details repository
+This is the student details repository.
+Ravinder Mudavath